Cyberlandslaget/kriger/docs/user.md

 cargo install --path crates/kriger --bin kriger
 ```

+### Alternative 2: Using a prebuilt binary

+Simply copy the prebuilt binary to a directory that is included in your shell's path.
+On Linux
+distributions, `~/.local/bin` can be used.

-Alternatively, a prebuilt binary or the container image can be used.
+### Alternative 3.
+Using the container image

+TODO

 ## Configuring the CLI

-### Alternative 1.
-Automatic Setup
+### Alternative 1: Automatic Setup

 TBD

-### Alternative 2.
-Manual Setup
+### Alternative 2: Manual Setup

 The config files are located at: